Is it Really Possible to LOVE Parenting?

 10 suggestions to help you find real joy in being a parent

 Keep your expectations realistic.
 We tend to expect way too much of our children, our partners and ourselves.
 If you are expecting that your newborn is going to get on a sleep routine right away and happily sleep alone in that pretty little bassinet, I can almost guarantee you that you are going to be disappointed and feel like a total failure.
-If you expect that your toddler will listen to you when you reason with her and cooperate with your requests, you definitely are going to be angry and frustrated much of the time.
+If you expect that your toddler will listen to you and just cooperate, you definitely are going to be angry and frustrated much of the time.
 And if you expect that you or your partner are going to be “perfect parents” (or lose the baby weight immediately, or maintain a glamorous social life, or have an immaculate home) then you are really going to hate this job.
 Parenting children is messy, complicated, time consuming and full of trial-and-error experiments.
 Some days, just getting through to bedtime without losing your marbles can be considered a great success.
 If you can keep your expectations within the realm of possibility, you can relish your triumphs when they happen and avoid beating yourself up when they don’t quite get there (maybe next month.
 Or next year?).

 2. Aim for “good enough.”
 Along the same lines as the previous suggestion, remember that even if you could be the “perfect” parent it wouldn’t necessarily be the best thing for your child.
 Donald Winnicott, one of the first developmental pediatricians, developed the “good enough” mother theory back in the 1950s.
 He proposed that our instincts to meet our newborn’s every need help us form an attachment and bond with our babies and enables them to thrive during the vulnerable infant period.
 But the fact that we are only human and need to eat occasionally or use the toilet or drive down the highway will mean that there will be times when we can’t meet their needs immediately.
 This is how babies learn that we are separate people and develop patience and self-soothing gradually, organically, over time, without the need to train them or worry about developing bad habits.
 We don’t need to be perfect and we don’t need to be tough, we just need to be “good enough!”
 I find this one particularly reassuring!!